alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

 # Querying costs using bluectl

-!!! note
-    This guide is only applicable to Ripple users.

-To use the AWS-specific APIs, you need to first register your AWS management (or billing, or payer) account to Ripple.
-We will be releasing an API for this registration process in the near future so stay tuned.
-In the meantime, you can contact us [here](https://alphaus.cloud/en/inquiry/).

-Once registered, and the correct permissions are setup, our calculation engines will start downloading your [CUR](https://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/) files from your S3 bucket everytime your CUR files are updated by AWS.
-These checks are done periodically, several times a day.
-After downloading, calculations will be done based on your billing group settings, whether it will be AWS unblended or Alphaus trueunblended values.

 Typically, you will download both usage-based costs and fee-based costs from this API to get the whole spending data.
 To demontrate, let's use the [bluectl](https://github.com/alphauslabs/bluectl) tool.
 Here are some example usage scenarios.

 Download current month's usage costs and save as CSV file: